dwp/superscript-bootstrap/README.md

 * [ConceptNet](http://conceptnet5.media.mit.edu/) providing a general purpose database for knowledge extraction.
 * [WordNet](https://wordnet.princeton.edu/) providing a database for word and concept expansion.

+The framework is platform agnostic has been tested on Twillio, IRC, Slack, WebRTC, SocketIO, Telegram and TCP (telnet).

 ### Getting started

 First off you need to clone this repository (via git) on to your local machine and ensure that you have Docker installed.
 You can get the latest version of Docker from the [docker.com](https://www.docker.com/products/docker).